 Fold the long sides of the fabric strips to create quarter-inch wide hems.
 Apply hot glue along the sides of the fabric to close the hems.

-Attach the fabric strips to the lampshade.
 Apply hot glue on one vertical wire of the lampshade frame.
 Press one side of the strip of fabric on the hot glue.
 Make sure to leave half an inch of fabric to hang over the top and bottom of the frame.
 Apply hot glue on the opposite vertical wire on the frame and press the other side of the fabric strip on it.

 Apply hot glue along the top of the frame and fold the half an inch of fabric over it.
 Repeat the process with the bottom of the frame.
 Trim any excess fabric on the top and bottom of the lampshade.